2010 Jacksonville Sharks season: Week 7: vs. Dallas Vigilantes

-The Sharks had control of the game in the 1st half with a 36–7 lead late in the 2nd quarter, although Dallas scored another touchdown to make it 36–14 at the half.
+The Sharks had control of the game in the 1st half with a 36–7 lead late in the second quarter, although Dallas scored another touchdown to make it 36–14 at the half.
 The Vigilantes scored the first two touchdowns of the 3rd quarter, and by the end of the 3rd quarter, Jacksonville's lead shrunk to just 43–35.
 Turnovers had been a problem for Dallas all night, and lost their third fumble of the game in the 4th quarter.
 The loose ball was scooped up by Jacksonville's Justin Parrish and returned for a touchdown to give the Sharks a 63–41 lead.
 The 21-point lead would turn into the margin of victory as the Sharks took the game by a 70–49 score.

 Aaron Garcia threw for 318 yards and 8 touchdowns.
-Jomo Wilson caught 4 touchdowns in the game, and had with 123 yards, was the team's leading receiver.
+Jomo Wilson caught 4 touchdowns in the game, and with 123 yards, was the team's leading receiver.